bluekitchen/btstack/port/libusb/README.md

     sudo nvram bluetoothHostControllerSwitchBehavior=never

-You may need to reboot for the change to become active.
+and then reboot to activate the change.